 You want the foundation of your child’s diet (and your own diet) to consist of vegetables and whole grains.
 Then, add some fruit and sources of adequate protein, calcium, and fat (such as from coconut and avocado).
 The Standard American Diet (the acronym of which ironically spells SAD) is largely centered on meat with some grains, mostly refined, and maybe some fruits and vegetables on the side.
 This is backward.
 So, start your child off with the right foundation.
 They’ll thank you for it.

 Once you have chosen what to monitor and set your goal ranges, choose a tool to calculate the nutrients and calories of various foods.
 This will save a lot of time.
 I used an Excel spreadsheet to save nutritional information of various foods and to build Bradley’s daily meals and blends.
 It required an initial investment in time, but has saved me a lot of time in the long term, and I still use this method for calculating the nutritional content of various recipes if I feel the need to check.
-I have an Excel file to help you get started: Food Nutrition Information.
-This file contains the basic nutritional information of various foods and a section at the bottom you can copy and paste foods into to develop blends for yourself or your child.
+I offer a program, called Crunchy Coaching, in which you will receive a formatted Excel file to use for this purpose, three suggested starter blends custom made for your child, and an additional 30 days of daily support.
+You can learn more about this program here.

 Any time I fed a food to Bradley, I looked up its nutritional content on the USDA website database.
 You can even get a good estimate of how much water is in a food item, which is very handy for watching fluids if your child has a medical condition that requires careful and accurate monitoring of fluid intake.
 I then record it on the Excel sheet.
 Bear in mind, for most people, it is not necessary to obsess over every ounce of liquid in your child’s diet.
 Watch to be sure diapers are being wet as expected and for general signs of good hydration, such as healthy skin and plenty of saliva in your child’s mouth.
 However, some children with specific kidney or heart conditions do need to monitor fluids, so this is a great tool available for those situations.